College of Arts & Science & University Studies

 - Discuss whether you should add a minor.

-- Talk about study abroad programs, study abroad and travel workshops, and how international programs may meet your graduation requirements and complement your academic program.
+- Talk about study abroad programs and how international programs may meet your graduation requirements and complement your academic program.

 - Share future goals (even if they're not well defined) to brainstorm ideas and resources to help you determine your next steps.